 - A successful track record in placing stories in both traditional and online media.

 - Knowledge of health care, reproductive rights or the federal judiciary a plus.

-If you are interested in joining the NWLC media team, please submit a cover letter describing your qualifications, strategic communications abilities and experience, media placements, and salary history and salary requirements (required); resume; two short writing samples, and three supervisory references.
+If you are interested in joining the NWLC media team, please submit a cover letter describing your qualifications, strategic communications abilities and experience, media placements, and salary requirements (required); resume; two short writing samples, and three supervisory references.
 Electronic submissions are preferred.
 Please send materials to email@example.com and include position title in the subject line.
 Hard copies may be addressed to: Human Resources Department, National Women's Law Center, 11 DuPont Circle, Suite 800, Washington, DC 20036, FAX: 202-588-5185.
 Applications accepted until position is filled.
 No calls please.
 EOE.